mattboggess/tokn/preprocessing/README.md

   - generate_term_pairs: This script takes the tagged sentences and enumerates all term pairs in the sentences to create a new dataframe with one row for every sentence/term pair pairing.
   - split_relation_extraction_data.py: This takes the sentence/term pairs and assembles them into train, dev, and test sets ensuring there is no overlap between the train and dev/test sets.
+Also adds hand labelled gold standard labels for the dev and test set.

 ## Helper Scripts